 Fry the beef mince in batches until brown all over.
 (You shouldn't need any oil as fat will be released from the mince.)
 As it cooks, spoon it out into a dish.

 In the same pan, in the fat left in the pan, fry off the onions, carrots, celery, garlic and thyme gently for about 10 minutes until starting to soften.

-Stir in the flour and mix well so it's disbursed through the vegetables.
+Add the meat back into the pan with the vegetables and stir in the flour and mix well so it's disbursed through.

 Pour in the red wine (if using) and allow to bubble away for 5 minutes.